Appendix: Scenarios

 * If warriors are forthright then rogues have a penchant for dissembling.
 One will say things as they are while the other will employ wit and wordplay.
 This can result in tensions but sometimes the rivalry will be a playful one.

-* What is the relationship of natural and supernatural forces?
+* What is the distinction between natural and supernatural forces?
 How are both arcane and sacred spells produced?
+Does magic depend on precisely interrogating nature or willingly submitting to it?
 This cosmological debate simmers between mages and clerics.
-A hostile mage and cleric could call one another ‘demon-worshipper’ or ‘charlatan’ respectively.
+A hostile mage and cleric could call one another 'demon-worshipper' and 'charlatan' respectively.
 However others can find the philosophical discussion stimulating.

 * Both warriors and clerics are natural leaders in a fantastic medieval society.
 They represent secular and religious authority.
 They can work together in holding sway over a band of adventurers.
 Or they can clash over who is in charge.